 11. Treats Sunburn

+The harmful ultraviolet (UV) rays of the sun can cause various problems for your skin.
 Chamomile tea is known for its antioxidant, soothing and anti-inflammatory properties.
-You can brew the tea, chill it thoroughly, soak a towel in it and then apply to the sunburned area.
+You can brew the tea, chill it thoroughly, soak a towel in it and then apply it to the sunburned area.

 12. Reduces Under-Eye Dark Circles